cyberconcepts/cybertools/cybertools/relation/README.txt

 done via configure.zcml - see relation/configure.zcml for an example that also provides the default behaviour.)

-  >>> from zope.app.container.interfaces import IObjectRemovedEvent
+  >>> from zope.lifecycleevent.interfaces import IObjectRemovedEvent
-  >>> from zope.app.container.contained import ObjectRemovedEvent
+  >>> from zope.container.contained import ObjectRemovedEvent
   >>> from zope.event import notify
   >>> from zope.interface import Interface
   >>> from cybertools.relation.registry import invalidateRelations